google/zetasql/docs/protocol_buffer_functions.md

 Stipulations:

-+ The expression cannot resolve to a required field.
++ The expression can't resolve to a required field.
-+ The expression cannot resolve to a message field.
++ The expression can't resolve to a message field.
 + The expression must resolve to a regular proto field access, not a virtual field.
-+ The expression cannot access a field with `zetasql.use_defaults=false`.
++ The expression can't access a field with `zetasql.use_defaults=false`.

 **Return Type**